hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * : can be used to enter the explicit command mode.

+* h or ? can be used to show a help/usage dialog.

 #### explicit command mode

-This mode is entered by pressing : when in the default/implicit command mode.
+This mode is entered by pressing : when in the default command mode.
 In this explicit command mode, the user can enter one of the following commands

 * w file